ketanbhatt/ketanbhatt.com/content/blog/postgres-recreate-index/index.md

 Also, if the index you are recreating is a unique index, you can add the keyword `UNIQUE` to the `CREATE INDEX` command.

-## Recreating Indexes supporting Unique constraints
+## Recreating Indexes with Unique constraints

 Recreate the Index, with the keyword `UNIQUE`.